Marist University: Community work

 Several Marist student groups are actively involved with several local and national charities.
-Habitat for Humanity has a very active Marist College Chapter in which students volunteer for local and national fundraising, building and education projects.
+Habitat for Humanity has a very active Marist University Chapter in which students volunteer for local and national fundraising, building and education projects.
 Other charitable causes sponsored by MCSGA are St. Jude Children's Research Hospital, Relay for Life and Fox P.A.W.
 (People for Animal Welfare), which is dedicated to raising awareness about the mistreatment of animals in the surrounding community in conjunction with the Dutchess ASPCA.

-A Marist tradition conducted by Campus Ministry is the Giving Tree Program.
-At the beginning of each holiday season Christmas trees in campus buildings are decorated with color-coded ornaments designating different gift categories needed by local families.
+A Marist tradition conducted by Spiritual Life & Service is the Giving Tree Program.
+At the beginning of each holiday season, trees in campus buildings are decorated with color-coded ornaments designating different gift categories needed by local families.
 Each ornament is tagged with an item corresponding to its category.
 Marist community members remove a tag from an ornament then purchase and wrap the present while attaching the corresponding ornament tag.
 The presents will be brought to Marist's Our Lady Seat of Wisdom Chapel for the students' annual Christmas liturgy.
-Run by the institution's Campus Ministry, the Giving Tree has sponsored 515 families and donated 16,000 gifts since its inception in 1991, providing presents ranging from winter clothing and household necessities to toys, games and more.
+The Giving Tree Program has sponsored more than 500 families and donated over 16,000 gifts since its inception in 1991, providing presents ranging from winter clothing and household necessities to toys, games and more.

-Marist College has also donated computing time on its computers to assist World Community Grid.
+Marist University has also donated computing time on its computers to assist World Community Grid.
 To date they have donated over 30,000 years of computing time.

 Literary organizations

 There are four student-run literary organizations: The Circle, Center Field, Generator Magazine and the Literary Arts Society.
-Founded in 1941 as the Greystone Gazzette, and renamed in 1965 to The Circle, the school newspaper, is published weekly online and in print.
+Founded in 1941 as the Greystone Gazette, and renamed in 1965 to The Circle, the school newspaper, is published weekly online and in print.
 Center Field, the online sports publication was founded in 2018 and covers Marist athletics.
 Generator Magazine features student written poetry and short-stories.
 The Literary Arts Society produces two students publications; The MOSAIC, a literary magazine printed once a semester, publishes creative works by students as well as the winners of the annual Fiction and Poetry contest.
 The FoxForum prints academic papers and opinion pieces written by students; it is published every month.